 Middle: optical fibre wires (radiation tolerant)

 Right: Electronic Box

-In 2017, the CDSM will be launched as part of the China Seismo-Electromagnetic Satellite (CSES) mission.
-The satellite will orbit the earth in a distance of 500 km and investigate among others the correlation between natural electromagnetic phenomenon and seismic events.
+In Jan 2018, the CDSM was launched as part of the China Seismo-Electromagnetic Satellite (CSES) mission.
+The satellite still orbits the earth in a distance of 500 km and investigate among others the correlation between natural electromagnetic phenomenon and seismic events.